jariperttunen/lukeghg/InstallAndUpdateLukeGHG.md

 If needed download PartyProfile xml from CRFReporter and copy it to *PartyProfile* directory.
 Rename as denoted by the `-p` option in `run-ghg-master.sh`.

- To produce xml to be imported to CRFReporter (the option `-x` for `run-ghg-master.sh`) with inventory results type the two commands:
+ To produce xml filled with inventory results to be imported to CRFReporter (the option `-x` for `run-ghg-master.sh`) type the two commands:

 	(lukeghg) prompt% convertutf8 -f crf/'*.csv'
 	(lukeghg) prompt% run-ghg-master.sh > Import.log 2> Error.log

 The GHG inventory result files (csv files) seem to use different encoding systems.
-`convertutf8` converts them to utf8 (this is why they need to be copied with `scp` to *crf* directory first).
+`convertutf8` converts them to utf8 if needed (this is why they need to be copied with `scp` to *crf* directory first).

 The script `run-ghg-master.sh` will run few minutes at most.
 The `>`character redirects standard out terminal output to *Import.log* file